jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-02-19

+Let's try to stop using the destination locations in favor of the last stop.

+- Get destination from stop time update.
+Fixes #37

+I was kind of bummed to "throw away" the work of cleaning up the destinations file.
+However, having that destination file got me to a running thing faster.
+However, my work in cleaning up that file made me more familiar with the data and led to a better solution.
+Plus, I made a pull request on it, maybe someone will get some benefit from it if it gets merged.

 ### 2021-02-18

 Looked for undefined destinations at the end of the evening rush (plus its snowing--service changes) and got a few more undefined destinations.
 Showing the complete list here for completeness: